justonhart/Thoughtwave/README.md

 ## Source Tree Layout

--   Types: All Typescript interfaces/types/enums
+-   Interfaces: All Typescript interfaces/types/enums (these will not be pushed up to the screeps server)
+-   Protypes: Any Screeps Prototype functions (to import these add the necessary require Step to the "requirePrototypes.ts" File)
 -   Modules: General logic modules such as spawning/room/empire
 -   Commands: Methods that are not used in the game loop.
 Only used directly in the console.
 Example: "require('roads').clearRoadConstructions(Game.spawns.Spawn1.room)"